-Cardi B To Headline Made in America Festival
+Cardi B To Headline Made In America Festival

 — Made In America Festival (@MIAFestival) April 2, 2019

-For his trouble, Kenney was subject to a skit in January’s Mummer’s Parade, in which an actor playing Jay-Z walked an actor playing the mayor like a dog.
-The bit drew fire when some assumed the “Jay-Z” actor was in blackface, but it turned out the actor was actually African-American, per Philly Voice.

-Jay-Z and Pearl Jam headlined the first Made in America festival, with Beyonce and Nine Inch Nails the second one.
-The likes of Rihanna, Kanye West, Coldplay and Kings of Leon played other years, leading to some social media grumbling that this year’s lineup is underwhelming.
+Jay-Z and Pearl Jam headlined the first Made in America festival, with Beyonce and Nine Inch Nails doing the same at the second one.
+The likes of Rihanna, Kanye West, Coldplay, and Kings of Leon played other years, which led some social media users to grumble that this year’s lineup is underwhelming.

-“I hope there’s a lot more because… this [expletive] is lacking dawg,” the first reply to the festival’s tweet said.
+“I hope there’s a lot more because… this [expletive] is lacking dawg,” the first Twitter reply to the festival’s post said.

-Cardi B, this year’s show’s headliner, has been in the news recently after a years-old video surfaced in which she admits that she used to drug and rob men in her pre-fame days.
+Cardi B, this year’s show’s headliner, has been in the news recently after a years-old video surfaced, in which she admitted that she used to drug and rob men in her pre-fame days.